SwiftERM Hyper-personalisation for ecommerce email marketing

 Advanced lead nurturing features

-• Segmentation: Quality segmentation that takes into account demographic information, professional details, and online behaviour help marketers deliver relevant content to each individual prospect.
+• Segmentation: Quality segmentation that takes into account demographic information, professional details, and online behaviour helps marketers deliver relevant content to each prospect.
 This feature relies heavily on lead score functionality.
-While list segmentation can still happen the old fashioned way via spreadsheet, lead segmentation tools will streamline the process and pull lead reports based on nearly any standard or custom information field or tag.
+While list segmentation can still happen the old-fashioned way via spreadsheet, lead segmentation tools will streamline the process and pull lead reports based on nearly any standard or custom information field or tag.

 3. Social media